 Credit Card Perks

-BestCards always seeks to highlight the value each credit card offer brings to the table, and how these benefits can save you money.
-Whether they are travel benefits, business benefits, or even security perks, we carefully consider how these services and protections apply to different subsections of applicants, and whether or not they’re worth it.
+BestCards always highlights what each credit card offers to provide value and how these benefits can save money.
+Whether they are travel benefits, business benefits, or even security perks, we carefully consider how these services and protections apply to different subsections of applicants and whether or not they’re worth it.

 Similarly, rewards play a critical role in the value a credit card offers.
-Rewards are one of the most alluring aspects of credit cards and serve as a tantalizing extra for those who plan to make the most of their new card.
-Rewards come in different forms and configurations, but they largely break down into three categories: points, miles, and cash back.
+Rewards are one of the most fascinating aspects of credit cards and serve as a tantalizing extra for those who plan to make the most of their new card.
+Rewards come in different forms and configurations but essentially break down into three categories: points, miles, and cash back.

 Determining the Value of Rewards

-One of the most important considerations when reviewing a rewards card is the value of the points on offer.
-The value of rewards points isn’t an exact science, but there are ways to gauge their value effectively.
-Judging the value of rewards requires careful comparisons of the cost of redemption options (like travel, merchandise, or even cash back), versus the cash equivalent for the same product or service.
+One of the most important considerations when reviewing a rewards card is the value of credit card points on offer.
+The value of reward points isn’t an exact science, but there are ways to gauge their value effectively.
+Judging the value of rewards requires careful comparisons of the cost of redemption options (like travel, merchandise, or even cash back) versus the cash equivalent for the same product or service.
 Because these values change frequently, however, the inherent value of points fluctuates.

 How consumers earn those rewards points or miles is just as crucial as their value.
-As a general rule of thumb, cards with complicated rewards structures provide limited value to the average individual.
-Sure, these cards offer exceptional value to the seasoned traveler or credit card churner, but to the average person it likely isn’t worth the hassle.
+As a general rule of thumb, cards with complicated reward structures provide limited value to the average individual.
+These cards offer exceptional value to the seasoned traveler or credit card churner, but to the average person, it likely isn’t worth the hassle.

-BestCards always strives to evaluate how a card earns its rewards to provide a better understanding of what it’s like to live with, and use, that product every day.
-This includes analysis of signup bonuses, the expiration of points, and if they transfer to other loyalty programs.
+BestCards always strives to evaluate how a card earns its rewards to provide a better understanding of what it’s like to live with and use that product every day.
+This analysis includes a close look at signup bonuses, the expiration of points, and if they transfer to other loyalty programs.

-BestCards closely monitors all the leading loyalty programs to provide a detailed analysis of which credit cards provide the best value for money to users.
+BestCards closely monitors all the leading loyalty programs to provide a detailed analysis of which credit cards offer users the best value for money.
 Our team understands how important points are in choosing a credit card, so we strive to provide the crucial information you need to decide.

 Excellent rewards and impressive perks don’t mean a thing if you won’t be approved.
 Understanding credit requirements is critical for choosing a credit card.
 After all, most credit card applications result in a hard inquiry, which can negatively impact your credit score.

-While BestCards does not inherently judge a credit card based on the creditworthiness requirements, we do emphasize providing the best credit card offers for those with fair credit, bad credit, or no credit history at all.
-This is because almost 50 million Americans are currently struggling with a subprime credit score.
+While BestCards does not inherently judge a credit card based on the creditworthiness requirements, we emphasize providing the best credit card offers for those with fair credit, bad credit, or no credit history.
+This is because almost 50 million Americans struggle with a subprime credit score.

-BestCards also looks at the intangibles that come from a credit card, the issuers, and other unique considerations.
+BestCards also looks at the intangibles of a credit card, the issuers, and other unique considerations.
 These factors include the quality of the customer service experience, the ease of use of the mobile application, free credit scores, or other credit-building tools.

 The BestCards Promise

-We set out with the goal of providing comprehensive and impartial credit card reviews and advice for readers, and it’s that purpose which drives everything the BestCards team does every day.
+We set out to provide comprehensive and impartial credit card reviews and advice for readers, and it’s that purpose which drives everything the BestCards team does every day.
 Our team takes immense pride in providing reviews designed with every credit score, traveler, business, and consumer in mind.

-While the weight we place on certain metrics may vary, depending on the card type or credit score required, our guiding principles remain: To provide in-depth reviews on the best credit cards available today.
-No matter if it’s a major issuer or a small, local credit union, we’ll give you the unbiased insights you need to find your best card.
+While our weight on specific metrics may vary, depending on the card type or credit score required, our guiding principles remain: To provide in-depth reviews on the best credit cards available today.
+Whether it’s a major issuer or a small, local credit union, we’ll give you the unbiased insights you need to find your best card.